ayush-lab/Coursera-Clone/README.md

 To run a development environment, you can use the `npm start` command.
 This will start up a development web server on port 3000 for frontend, and a nodemon-watched API server on port 8080.
 These development servers will automatically reload if changes are made to the source.

-  - Install dependencies with:
+  - Install dependencies for frontend and backend with:

     ```
     npm i
     ```

+  - BACKEND SETUP
   - Install [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

-  - Start the development environment:

-    ```
-    npm start
-    ```

   - add your environmental variables
-    - create a  .env file in the root directory and add your tokens there
+    - create a .env file in the root directory and add your tokens there with respect to the config files variables.
     - ACCESS_TOKEN_SECRET
     - ACCESS_TOKEN_LIFE
     - REFRESH_TOKEN_SECRET
     - REFRESH_TOKEN_LIFE
+    - MONGO_DATABASE_KEY
+    - MONGO_DATABASE
+    - OAuth2Client
+    - STRIPE_SECRET_TOKEN
+    - REDIS_HOST
+    - REDIS_PASSWORD
+    - REDIS_PORT

+  - Start the development environment: for backend(cd Backend) and for frontend (cd Front-end)

+    ```
+    npm start
+    ```

 ## Docker Compose